VirtusLab/graphbuddy/README.md

 ## How Graph Buddy could help you?

-Graph buddy allows you to extract abstract semantic graph data from your project, giving you more context about the code.
+Graph Buddy allows you to extract abstract semantic graph data from your project, giving you more context about the code.
-Graph is augmented with additional useful data and features that will help you better understand connections between code, which will result in lots of saved time - instead of pulling your hair out, trying to understand - you could be doing purposefull, productive stuff.
+Graph is augmented with additional useful data and features, that will help you better understand connections inside your codebase, which will result in lots of saved time - instead of pulling your hair out, trying to understand - you could be doing purposefull, productive stuff.

 ![Graph Buddy User flow](assets/images/gifs/extension-2-basicflow.gif)